Keilub/calebmallen/content/posts/Cruikshank.md

 <u><p style="color:#C68975;">[Oliver Twist Illustrations](https://www.charlesdickenspage.com/illustrations-twist.html)</u></p>

-> “Note: It has been noted that Cruikshank could not draw pretty woman, it also appears that he had trouble drawing children.
-The children in the Oliver Twist illustrations look like miniature adults without the defining characteristics of children, such as the disproportionately large head and soft features which make a child look like a child.”
+> Note: It has been noted that Cruikshank could not draw pretty woman, it also appears that he had trouble drawing children.
+The children in the Oliver Twist illustrations look like miniature adults without the defining characteristics of children, such as the disproportionately large head and soft features which make a child look like a child.

 ![alt text](/images/paging02-02.png)